The Need for a Scale-out Database

 Starting things the hard way, Paul and Sergei started building a scalable database from scratch (and not just creating a bolt-on solution to an existing database the way many others have).
 They decided to be MySQL compatible, but leverage distributed query compilation and execution, and created novel ways of distributing and replicating data (which are now patented).

 In order to build a high-performance distributed database, they also knew they needed SSDs.
 Back in 2006, SSDs were neither as mature as they are today, nor were they as durable as they claimed.
 Clustrix partnered with some prominent SSD manufacturers to profile behavior of disks in the face of power failure, then built a custom, battery-backed NVRAM card to buffer writes.
 To help ensure network traffic scaled as cluster sizes grew, they also built in support for Infiniband.

 As Clustrix grew, SSDs were improving and data centers were moving to the cloud.
-It became clear that ClustrixDB should be available as a standalone software offering that could be deployed on commodity hardware.
+It became clear that ClustrixDB should be available as a standalone software offering that could be deployed on commodity hardware or in any cloud.
 ClustrixDB 5.0 was the first software release that became available in 2014.
 Clustrix stopped selling the appliance shortly thereafter.